murphyqm/murphyqm.github.io/_pages/about.md

 We are currently preparing the code used in this modelling project to be released as a Python package so that our findings can be easily incorporated into future models of meteorite parent bodies.

-When not programming in Python, I can be found using the microprobe or one of the SEMs in [LEMAS](https://www.rms.org.uk/network-collaborate/facilities-database/facilities-database-submission-form.html?slug=lemas) to investigate pallasite meteorite samples.
+When not programming in Python, I can be found using the microprobe or SEM in [LEMAS](https://www.rms.org.uk/network-collaborate/facilities-database/facilities-database-submission-form.html?slug=lemas) to investigate pallasite meteorite samples.

-This site is based on the fantastic [academicpages](https://academicpages.github.io/markdown/) and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) theme, with a touch more pink added in.